 Dr. Raj Pruthi, program co-director, discussed treatment options, and they decided to use the da Vinci technology for his surgery.
 Kelvin Whitfield said, “Dr. Pruthi explained that with this robotic-assisted surgery, my recovery time would be six weeks instead of a year.
 The robotic arm of the da Vinci would make tiny holes that allowed cameras to go inside and remove the prostate.
 The cameras would provide pictures of where to cut to remove the prostate.
 The older method forced surgeons to make a large incision which necessitated to a one-year recovery period, but by using the da Vinci technology, my recovery would be within six weeks, a much shorter time.”

 Whitfield remains grateful for the fact that “everyone stepped up and helped: my wife Vicky, daughter, Shante, my sons, Eric and James, deal with my health issues.”
 Whifield is especially grateful for nurse LuAnn, Dr. Shultz, Dr. Pruthi, his team of doctors and nurses.
 “Their support and care made an enormous positive difference.”
 Whitfield underwent the surgery and did not need either radiation or chemotherapy.

-More than two years out from his surgery, Whitfield has made lifestyle changes to stay healthy: “I’ve cut out burgers, try to eat more healthy foods, exercise more, and also cut out stress from my job and life.”
+Since his surgery, Whitfield has made lifestyle changes to stay healthy: “I’ve cut out burgers, try to eat more healthy foods, exercise more, and also cut out stress from my job and life.”